bbauska/zombiePolitics/README.md

-flyer" program.23 The govemment refused to supply any names or prosecute any­ one involved in the program, citing their right to privacy, as if such a right overrides "allegations of torture or other cruel, inhuman or degrading treatment or punish­ ment and the right of victims of human rights violations to remedy."24
+flyer" program.23 The govemment refused to supply any names or prosecute any­ one involved in the program, citing their right to privacy, as if such a right overrides "allegations of torture or other cruel, inhuman or degrading treatment or punish­ ment and the right of victims of human rights violations to remedy."24</p>

-The torture and abuse of the child detainee Mohammed ]awad continued up to about June 2, 2008, when he was "beaten, kicked, and pepper-sprayed while he was on the ground with his feet and hands in shackles, for allegedly not comply­ ing with guards' instructions.
+<p>The torture and abuse of the child detainee Mohammed ]awad continued up
+to about June 2, 2008, when he was "beaten, kicked, and pepper-sprayed while he was on the ground with his feet and hands in shackles, for allegedly not comply­ ing with guards' instructions.
 Fifteen days later, there were still visible marks con­